mldlcl2022/mldlcl2022/README.md

 ## Hi there 👋
 As a master's student studying AI, I manage this GitHub to document everything I'm learning.</br>
-If you have any questions or concerns, feel free to contact me via the email below. ⬇️</br>
+Should you have any questions or concerns, please feel free to contact me at the email below. ⬇️</br>
 <div align="center"> 📫 mldlcl2022@gmail.com 📫 </div>
 </br>
 <div align="center">